Livestock Community of Practice

-The AfLP Livestock CoP seeks to strengthen the development of climate-resilient livestock systems by supporting decision makers with guidance and technical knowledge to prioritize and integrate research and development activities and climate finance and investment mechanisms in planning processes.
-The livestock CoP also aims to support research institutions in building the new evidence & understanding on the projected impacts of climate variability and change on livestock systems and the potential of adaptation and mitigation measures, and developing tracking methods, instruments and protocols for monitoring progress of implementing these measures.
-By engaging in country- and regional level partnerships, the CoP enhances awareness raising and experience sharing on livestock development measures that contribute to productivity, nutrition security, increase resilience and income, create employment for rural populations, and pursues to address the socio-economic issues by involving representatives of most vulnerable groups such as women, youth, local communities and indigenous people in decision-making processes.
+The AfCAP Livestock CoP seeks to strengthen the development of climate-resilient and low-emission livestock systems by supporting decision makers with guidance and technical knowledge; to prioritise and integrate research and development activities and climate finance and investment mechanisms in planning processes.
+The livestock CoP aims to support research institutions by bridging the science-policy divide, through promoting and highlighting new evidence & understanding.
+By engaging in country- and regional-level partnerships, the CoP aims to enhance awareness raising and experience sharing on livestock development measures that contribute to productivity, and pursues to address the socio-economic issues by involving representatives of most vulnerable groups such as women, youth, local communities and indigenous people in decision-making processes.

-In line with the overall objectives of the AfLP, the longer-term aim of a livestock CoP would be to enhance capacities for the design and implementation of long-term low emissions, climate-resilient development pathways (LTS) in the livestock sector across Africa.
-Specific objectives are:
+In line with the overall objectives of the AfCAP, the longer-term aim of a livestock CoP would be to enhance capacities for the design and implementation of long-term low emissions, climate-resilient development pathways (LTS) in the livestock sector across Africa, in line with the UNFCCC.

-- To enhance CoP members’ capacities to design and implement LEDS in the livestock sector;
+- To enhance CoP members’ capacities to design and implement LTS in the livestock sector;

-- To increase the number of stakeholders involved in LTS-related processes engaged in co-learning on livestock sector LEDS design and implementation;
+- To increase the number of stakeholders involved in LTS-related processes engaged in co-learning on livestock sector LTS design and implementation; and

-- To develop a demand-driven, peer-to-peer learning platform for sharing, engagement and communication on LEDS design and implementation in the livestock sector
+- To develop a demand-driven, peer-to-peer learning platform for sharing, engagement and communication on LTS design and implementation in the livestock sector.